 pre-selecting the zone and region when you construct your requests.

-In the Cloud Platform Console, zone and region fields are pre-populated when you create zonal or regional resources like instances and addresses.
+In the GCP Console, zone and region fields are pre-populated when you create zonal or regional resources like instances and addresses.
 You can simply accept the pre-populated values, or explicitly change the value.

 gcloud tool, you can omit the